The ELD mandate is here. By now, you have probably heard of the ELD mandate. But do you understand what it means?

 Closing Argument: The ELD Mandate and You

-However, there’s obviously no way to jam 516 pages worth of documentation into a smattering of articles.
-This ruling will effect truck drivers and fleet owners.
+However, there’s no way to jam 516 pages’ worth of documentation into a smattering of articles.
+This ELD device ruling will affect truck drivers and fleet owners.
 Therefore, we encourage both parties to re-read the above.

-Get familiar with our summary on the electronic logging device mandate.
-By doing that, the driver or owner will be ready when compliance enforcement will begin.
+Get familiar with our summary of the electronic logging device mandate.
+By doing that, you will be ready when compliance enforcement begins.

 Final Take Away

-While it’s easy to understand that ELDs help avoid deliberate and unintentional HOS violations.
+While it’s easy to understand that ELD devices help avoid deliberate and unintentional ELD mandate hos violations.
 It also helps avoid possible fines drivers could accumulate due to the inaccuracy of paper logs.

 Finally, the details and requirements surrounding them are not always so succinct or black and white.
-If you still feel lost, try to Read into the mandate itself.
-We know, 516 pages of political jargon may not seem like a blast.
+If you still feel lost, try to read into the ELD mandate news itself.
+We know, that 516 pages of political jargon may not seem like a blast.